Boston, MA HVAC Schools – Certification & Training

 Bostonians live in a humid city.
 They also experience hot summers and cold winters.
 Daytime highs in the summer exceed 80 degrees Fahrenheit.
 Wintertime highs barely make it above freezing.
 Proximity to the Atlantic coast moderates some of the temperature extremes, but residents and workers rely on heating, venting, and air conditioning (HVAC) for comfort.

-The Bureau of Labor Statistics (BLS) reports that 5,260 HVAC and HVAC/R mechanics and installers were employed in the Boston-Cambridge-Nashua, Massachusetts-New Hampshire area, and 3,180 were employed in the Boston-Cambridge-Newton New England city and town area (NECTA) division.
+The Bureau of Labor Statistics (BLS May 2023) reports that 5,580 HVAC and HVAC/R mechanics and installers were employed in the Boston-Cambridge-Nashua, MA-NH area.
+(Prior to 2023, the BLS reported separate data for the Boston-Cambridge-Newton New England city and town area [NECTA] division.)
 State and local chapters of industry organizations that provide training and support to the technicians include:

 • Massachusetts Chapter of the Associated Builders and Contractors (ABCMA)